Adriele-lima/Lets-Cook-School/README.md

 - [CSS TRICKS](https://css-tricks.com/snippets/css/) Helped me a lot with some CSS coding and the most used code from there was the DISPLAY FLEX content.

+- The link to submit the form was taken from CI [Love Running project](https://code-institute-org.github.io/love-running-2.0/signup.html)

 - __Media__

 - All the media pictures are from [Pexels](https://www.pexels.com/)